folio-org/folio-tools/jspam/README.md

 * assign a team based on the wiki's team-module matrix
 * CC the PO and/or tech lead based on the wiki's team-module matrix

-JIRA username and password will be retrieved from the Mac OS keychain entry `jira-password`, if available; otherwise, they may be passed on the command line.
+JIRA username and token will be retrieved from the Mac OS keychain entry `jira-apitoken`, if available; otherwise, they may be passed on the command line.

 ## usage